-Prescribing comprehensive legal regulations on enforcement proceedings provisions of the enforcement of judicial acts may comprehensively regulate also the relations in connection with other acts subject to enforcement.
+Prescribing comprehensive legal regulations on enforcement proceedings

+The Law in effect provides for a number of acts subject to compulsory enforcement, but all the specifics related to the compulsory enforcement of those acts are not clarified within the scope of the Law, relations in connection with the compulsory enforcement of each of them are not subjected to institutional regulation, and it is not always that the provisions of the enforcement of judicial acts may comprehensively regulate also the relations in connection with other acts subject to enforcement.
 Besides, there are cases in practice, when the Compulsory Enforcement Service receives writs of execution which have been issued in claims of recognition, based on judicial acts not assuming enforcement or such acts the enforcement whereof is problematic in practice, for instance, to prescribe compulsory servitude, recognise a person's ownership over property, conclude a conciliation agreement, the enforcement whereof is conditioned by the fulfilment of liability of the claimant party, etc., and their enforcement becomes impossible in practice.